14,99 €

 Produktbeschreibung

-In the aftermath of loss, a mother and her young son cross the ocean to a remote strip of land on the North Atlantic.
-Viewed from the edge, where land meets sea, coastlines become sites of constraint as well as of flux and change.
-Through art, philosophy, poetry, geology and Minecraft, Coutts starts to imagine new ways of being and a new existence for her small family.
+In the aftermath of catastrophic loss, a mother and her young son cross the Atlantic, taking refuge in a wooden house on a remote strip of land.
+Viewed from the shore, where land meets sea, the horizon is a line that holds their attention and draws them in.
+Camera in hand, she charts their progress and starts to imagine new ways of being and a new existence for her small family.

-With the precision and clarity of the camera, Coutts combines the real with the fictional, interweaving folk song, maps and island lore to present a devastating and fierce reflection on intimacy and separation, parenthood, photography and the fragility and strangeness of our environment.
-What Did the Deep Sea Say? is a stunning meditation on how the physical world can bring us back to earth from the edge of grief.
+Writing with precision and clarity, Coutts combines the real with the fictional, thinking through art, poetry, geology, maps and Minecraft to present a devastating and fierce reflection on intimacy and separation, the visible and the invisible and the fragility and strangeness of the ocean and its borders.

 Dieser Download kann aus rechtlichen Gründen nur mit Rechnungsadresse in A, B, BG, CY, CZ, D, DK, EW, E, FIN, F, GR, HR, H, IRL, I, LT, L, LR, M, NL, PL, P, R, S, SLO, SK ausgeliefert werden.